Kong/kong/CONTRIBUTING.md

 #### Adding Changelog

 Every patch, except those
-documentation-only changes, requires a changelog entry to be present inside your Pull Request.
+documentation-only changes require a changelog entry to be present inside your Pull Request.

-Please follow [the changelog instructions](https://github.com/Kong/gateway-changelog) to create the appropriate changelog file your Pull Request.
+Please follow [the changelog instructions](https://github.com/Kong/gateway-changelog) to create the appropriate changelog file for your Pull Request.

 [Back to TOC](#table-of-contents)